-At this point, it isn’t a question of whether or not you should be on social media networks, but which ones should your brand have a presence.
+At this point, it is not a question of whether or not you should be on social media networks, but which ones should your brand have a presence.

 For 2017, companies and organizations should be focused on the ones that directly align with target audiences (B2B or B2C), as well as the networks that directly support business objectives.
 Companies should find their brand voice and keep a consistent message throughout social media.
 Focus on where your target audience is and adapt your strategy as fast as social media platforms evolve.

-With nearly half of the world’s population using some type of social media platform, the importance of having some type of presence in social is greater than ever.
+With nearly half of the world’s population using some type of social media platform, the importance of having some presence in social is greater than ever.